richey-malhotra/mnist-proj/feedback.md

 - Look into Gradio for building a web interface
 - Add the ability to upload your own images (not just test set indices)
+---

+## Phase 9 — Video call with Petros (early November)

+### When and how

+Video called Petros to show him how the project was going.
+Screen-shared the Gradio app running in the browser.
+He was in Athens so we did it over Google Meet.
+We chatted for a bit first about how uni was going - he's doing a machine learning module this term which is partly why he had so much to say about the technical side.

+### What he could see

+Working Gradio interface with tabs.
+You can upload an image and get a prediction.
+The MLP model is trained and loaded.
+The UI has a Train tab and a Predict tab.

+### What he said

+**Petros:** "The interface is clean, nice work.
+I have a couple of thoughts though."

+"First — you're only using an MLP right now.
+So the thing with MLPs is they flatten the image into a single vector, right?
+Which means you basically lose all the spatial information — the model doesn't know that pixel (1,1) is next to pixel (1,2).
+Have you looked into convolutional neural networks?
+They use these filters that slide across the image, so they can pick up on edges and shapes and that kind of thing.
+For image stuff they pretty much always do better than MLPs.
+I'd try at least two different CNN architectures so you can compare."

+"Second thing — when I clicked 'Start Training' the page just froze for about 30 seconds.
+I thought it had crashed.
+There's no indication that anything is happening.
+You should show some kind of progress, even if it's just printing the epoch number as it goes."

+He also mentioned data augmentation — "you could rotate, shift, or zoom the training images slightly to create more training data.
+It helps the model generalise better, especially for small datasets.
+MNIST is big enough that you probably don't need it, but it's worth knowing about for future reference."
+I wrote this down but it's not something I'm going to implement for this project since MNIST has 60,000 images already.

+Before we hung up he asked how much of the coursework mark is for the code vs the write-up.
+I said it's split across the whole thing — analysis, design, testing, evaluation.
+He said "make sure you document your design decisions properly, not just what you built but WHY you chose that approach.
+That's what they look for at uni too."
+Good advice.

+### My thoughts

+Both really good points about the MLP and progress display.
+I've heard of CNNs but haven't tried implementing one yet.
+The progress thing is embarrassing — I should've noticed that myself.
+From the user's perspective it looks completely broken when it freezes.

+Petros doesn't tell me HOW to do things which is good because I need to figure it out myself for the coursework, but he points me in the right direction.
+I'll look up CNN architecture in TensorFlow and also look into how Gradio handles streaming output.

+The data augmentation idea is interesting but I've got enough to do already.
+Might look into it later if I have time.

+### What I'll do next

+- Research CNN model architecture (convolutional layers, pooling, etc.)
+- Fix the training progress to show live updates somehow
+- Try at least 2 different CNN designs (small and deeper)